Asymptotics of pure dimer coverings on rail-yard graphs: Introduction

 The organization of the paper is as follows.
 In Section \ref{sect:bk}, we define the rail-yard graph, the perfect matching and the height function, and review related technical facts.
-In Section \ref{sect:sc}, we discuss a class of Mcdonald processes related to the probability measure of perfect matchings on the rail-yard graphs.
-In \ref{sect:mh}, we compute the moments of height functions of perfect matchings on rail-yard graphs by computing the observables in the generalized Mcdonald processes.
-In Section \ref{sect:as}, we study the asymptotics of the moments of the random height functions and prove its Gaussian fluctuation in the scaling limit.
-In Section \ref{sect:fb}, we prove an integral formula for the Laplace transform of the rescaled height function (see Lemma \ref{l61}), which turns out to be deterministic, as a 2D analog of law of large numbers.
-We further obtain an the explicit formula for the frozen boundary in the scaling limit.
-In Section \ref{sect:gff}, we prove that the fluctuations of unrescaled height function converges to the pull-back Gaussian Free Field (GFF) in the upper half plane under a diffeomorphism from the liquid region to the upper half plane (see Theorem \ref{t77}).
-In section \ref{sect:ex}, we discuss specific examples of the rail-yard graph, such that the limit shape and height fluctuations of perfect matchings on these graphs can be obtained by the technique developed in the paper; these examplse include the pure steep tilings and pyramid partitions.
-In Apendixes \ref{sc:dmp} and \ref{scb}, we include some known technical results.
+In Section \ref{sect:sc}, we discuss a class of Macdonald processes related to the probability measure of perfect matchings on the rail-yard graphs.
+In Section \ref{sect:mh}, we compute the moments of height functions of perfect matchings on rail-yard graphs by computing the observables in the generalized Macdonald processes (see Lemma \ref{l36}).
+In Section \ref{sect:as}, we study the asymptotics of the moments of the random height functions and prove their Gaussian fluctuations in the scaling limit (see Theorems \ref{t57} and \ref{t58}).
+In Section \ref{sect:fb}, we prove an integral formula for the Laplace transform of the rescaled height function (see Theorem \ref{t61}), which turns out to be deterministic, as a 2D analog of the law of large numbers.
+We further obtain a parametric equation for the frozen boundary in the scaling limit.
+In Section \ref{sect:gff}, we prove that the fluctuations of unrescaled height functions converge to the pull-back Gaussian free field (GFF) in the upper half plane under a diffeomorphism from the liquid region to the upper half plane (see Theorem \ref{t77}).
+In Section \ref{sect:ex}, we discuss specific examples of the rail-yard graphs, where the limit shapes and height fluctuations of perfect matchings can be obtained by the main results in the paper; these examples include the pure steep tilings and pyramid partitions.
+In Appendix \ref{sc:dmp} we review some facts about Macdonald polynomials and include some known technical results.